LinuxForHealth/docs/source/tutorials/fhir-r4.rst

    connect/src/test/resources/messages/postman/LinuxForHealth Examples.postman_collection.json

-Click on the collection in the left navigation area and select 'Create a patient resource', then click 'Send'.
+Click on the collection in the left navigation area and select 'FHIR-R4 - Create patient resource', then click 'Send'.

 You should see a result similar to the JSON result below in the Postman window::